Automatic Ontologies

 Validation interfaceModeling DSL, ontology engineer requiredNotion style editor in plain English; A or B proposals when uncertain

-Outcome liftUnmeasured, not wired to agents+15 points outcome OK on average
+Outcome liftUnmeasured, not wired to agents+15 points on average in evaluated production workloads against ground truth

 Frequently asked questions.